José Gaspar Rodríguez de Francia: Policies

-Francia's authoritarian regime built the foundations of a strong and dirigiste state in order to undertake the economic modernization of the country.
 Paraguay thus instituted rigorous protectionism at a time when most other countries were adopting the free-trade system promoted by the United Kingdom while entrusting their national bourgeoisie with the task of piloting wealth creation.
 This model, continued after Francia's death by his successors Carlos Antonio López and Francisco Solano López, made Paraguay one of the most modern and socially advanced countries in Latin America: the redistribution of wealth was so great that many foreign travelers reported that the country had no begging, hunger or conflict.
-The agrarian reform has allowed for a fairly equitable distribution of land.
+The agrarian reform allowed for a fairly equitable distribution of land.
 Asunción was one of the first capitals on the continent to inaugurate a railroad network.
 The country had a growing industry and a merchant fleet made up of ships built in national shipyards, had a trade surplus and was debt-free.